 The third component I added was the use of contrast in texture and technique.
 If I’m not careful, realism can have the potential to become “flat” or void of emotion — this is not ideal if I am trying to tell a person’s story.
 The struggle with realism is that if everything is detailed, the focal point can sometimes be lost, leaving the viewer’s eye to wander aimlessly.
 I like to add a touch of spontaneity by using wet-on-wet technique and impulsive drips in the background to contrast and emphasize the orderly dry-brushed details in the face.

-I like to think of backgrounds as visual representations of thought bubbles.
+When painting portraits, I like to think of backgrounds as visual representations of thought bubbles.
 If the background is calm and serene, then the subject in the painting seems calm and serene.
 If the background is unpredictable, with aggressive brush strokes, it suggests the subject may have a complicated and bittersweet past.

 By getting to know the person I am painting, not only can I paint a more meaningful and powerful portrait, but I also avoid accidentally perpetuating stereotypes.
 As artists, we have the power to be a doorway to change.
 Through imagery, we give our society permission to embrace new ideas and shed misconceptions.
 Viewers consume the way we look at the world through our art and adopt it as their own.
 This is a powerful and daunting task.